Getting Ready for Hearing or Trial

 sanctions that might include not being allowed to call your witnesses.

-If your case is in the Palmer Court, you must file the following form to schedule a trial date:
+If you haven’t heard when your trial date will be, you can file the following form to schedule a trial date:

 - Memorandum to Set Civil Case for Trial, CIV 200